segmentstream-com/segmentstream-com.github.io/_docs/datasources/recreativ.md

 ### Importing data from Recreativ

-Connecting this data source allows you to import advertising costs information for the previous day into Google BigQuery once every 24 hours.
+After enabling this data source, Recreativ advertising costs information for the previous day will be uploaded to Google BigQuery once every 24 hours.

 ### Connecting and configuring